Menstrual cycle: everything you need to know about the female cycle

 1. Follicular phase

-The first begins with the first day of menstruation, corresponding to the first day of the cycle and the follicular phase.
+The first phase begins on the first day of menstruation, which corresponds to the first day of the cycle and the follicular phase.
 It generally ends on day 14, with ovulation or the ovulatory period.
 The ovaries are in fact preparing to release an egg.
-FSH is secreted by the pituitary gland, causing the follicles, which produce estrogen, to swell.
+FSH is secreted by the pituitary gland, causing the follicles to grow, which in turn produce estrogen.

-The endometrium will thicken in preparation for the fertilized egg.
-During this phase, you may feel :
+The endometrium thickens in preparation for the fertilized egg.
+During this phase, you may experience

 2. Ovulation

 The third phase isovulation.
 This generally occurs on the 14th day of the cycle.
-Once released, the ovum takes 24 hours to reach the fallopian tubes, and survives for between 24 and 48 hours.
-For pregnancy to occur, the ovum must be fertilized within this timeframe.
+Once released, the ovum takes 24 hours to reach the fallopian tubes, and survives between 24 and 48 hours.
+For pregnancy to occur, the egg must be fertilized within this timeframe.

 Several signs may appear during this phase:

-• an increase in your body temperature: to make the ground more favorable to spermatozoa and their survival, the temperature generally rises by 0.5 degrees.
+- an increase in your body temperature: to make the ground more favorable for sperm and their survival, the temperature generally rises by 0.5 degrees.

 3. Luteal phase

 Finally, once the egg has been released, the luteal phase begins.
 During the luteal phase, progesterone levels rise to help the uterus mature.
 Then, at around 21 days, progesterone production begins to decline.
-When estrogen and progesterone levels reach a very low level, bleeding will start to occur, leading to bleeding (and therefore periods).
+When estrogen and progesterone levels reach a very low level, bleeding begins, which leads to menstrual bleeding.

 During the luteal phase, you may experience various symptoms:

-• First comes PMS.
+- The first is the onset of PMS.
 PMS stands for premenstrual syndrome.
 An estimated 80% of women suffer from PMS.
-PMS can manifest itself in many different ways: headaches, intestinal problems, joint pain, mood swings, etc.
+PMS can manifest itself in many different ways: headaches, intestinal problems, joint pain, mood swings and so on.

-The first day of the periods cycle also marks the beginning of the follicular phase.
-If your periods arrives, this means that the egg has not been fertilized this month.
+The first day of menstruation, and therefore of the cycle, also marks the start of the follicular phase.
+If your period arrives, this means that the egg has not been fertilized this month.
 The lining of the uterus, called the endometrium, will then disintegrate, and this is where bloody discharge will appear.
-Menstrual flow is also made up of uterine mucosa. periods , their frequency and pain vary from one woman to another.
-Some women experience heavy flow , while others experience light flow.
+The menstrual flow is also made up of uterine mucosa.
+Menstruation, its frequency and pain vary from woman to woman.
+Some have heavy flows , others light.
 Bleeding lasts from 3 to 7 days most of the time.

-During periods, you may experience various symptoms, such as menstrual cramps, abdominal pain, migraines etc...
+During your period, you may experience a variety of symptoms, such as menstrual cramps, abdominal pain, migraines, etc.

-How do you calculate the length of your menstrual cycle?
+How can I calculate the length of my menstrual cycle?

-Knowing your menstrual cycle and when your periods will fall or when you are most likely to become pregnant is very practical.
+Knowing your menstrual cycle and knowing when your period is due or when you're most likely to get pregnant is very practical.

-On average, a cycle lasts 28 days.
-The arrival of the periods marks the beginning of a new cycle and the end of the previous one.
+The average cycle lasts 28 days.
+The arrival of your period marks the beginning of a new cycle and the end of the previous one.

-To better anticipate the arrival of your periods, you can note and count the days in a menstrual cycle calendaror use a menstrual cycle tracking application.
+To better predict the arrival of your period, you can note and count the days in a menstrual cycle calendaror use a menstrual cycle tracking application.

 Irregular cycles can be a heavy mental burden for those who suffer from them.

-It's normal for your cycles to be irregular when you first start menstruating: your body needs to adapt to the hormonal changes.
-After 1 year, your cycle is usually regular.
+It's normal for your cycles to be irregular when you first start menstruating: the body needs to adapt to the hormonal changes.
+After 1 year, your cycle is generally regular.

-Of course, there are periods in life when periods can become more irregular: we're thinking in particular of pregnancy and breastfeeding, but also of periods of stress.
+Of course, there are periods in your life when your periods can become more irregular: we're thinking in particular of pregnancy and breastfeeding, but also of periods of stress.

-So there are many factors in our lives that can influence the regularity of your periods.
-If your cycles are generally irregular, consult your doctor: it could sbe a deeper problem, such as PCOS
+So there are many factors in our lives that can influence the regularity of your period.
+If your cycles are generally irregular, consult your doctor: it could be a more serious problem, such as PCOS.

 When is the best time to get pregnant?

-Ovulation is when you have the best chance of getting pregnant.
+Your best chance of getting pregnant is at the moment of ovulation.
 Ovulation generally occurs on the 14th day of the cycle.
 In fact, while the length of the follicular phase (before ovulation) varies, the luteal phase always lasts 14 days.

-So, your most fertile time is between the 4th day before ovulation and the day after ovulation.
-In fact, since spermatozoa have a life expectancy of 5 days, you can get pregnant from intercourse in the days leading up to ovulation.
+This means that your most fertile time is between the 4th day before ovulation and the day after ovulation.
+In fact, since sperm cells have a life expectancy of 5 days, you can get pregnant from sexual intercourse in the days leading up to ovulation.

 How do you know if you want to?
-As ovulation generally takes place around the 14th day of the cycle, you can start by counting on a calendar, or using a cycle-tracking application.
-Ovulation then leads to a number of symptoms (more or less noticeable depending on the individual).
+As ovulation generally occurs around the 14th day of the cycle, you can start by counting on a calendar, or using a cycle-tracking app.
+Then, ovulation leads to various symptoms (more or less noticeable depending on the individual).
 For example, you may feel

-• a feeling of heaviness and pain in the lower abdomen (on the side where the ovum is released)
+- a feeling of heaviness and pain in the lower abdomen (on the side where the egg is released)

 What impact does the menstrual cycle have on daily life?

-As explained above, the menstrual cycle is broken down into several major moments, all guided by hormonal changes.
+As explained above, the menstrual cycle is divided into several main periods, all driven by hormonal changes.
 And hormonal fluctuations have a global impact on your body, mind and so on.

-For example, during the first phase of the menstrual cycle, symptoms such as fatigue and sleep disturbance are common.
+For example, during the first phase of the menstrual cycle, it's common to experience symptoms such as fatigue and sleep disturbance.

-During the follicular phase (after periods and before ovulation), your libido may increase.
+During the follicular phase (after menstruation and before ovulation), your libido may increase.

-And during the luteal phase, the famous PMS (pre-menstrual syndrome) takes place.
+And during the luteal phase, the famous PMS (pre-menstrual syndrome) occurs.
 80% of women are affected by PMS, to varying degrees of intensity.

 PMS manifests itself in different ways for different women, but here are the most common symptoms: